 - Time taken to complete a chapter

-A student’s opinion is always unadulterated, it always feels like a breath of fresh air in the monotony of teaching.
-Gain insights about what the students think could be done differently and try to implement that change in the class regularly.
+A student’s opinion is always unadulterated; it feels like a breath of fresh air in teaching monotony.
+Gain insights about what the students think the teacher or the institute must do differently and regularly implement these changes.

 - <2 Hours